JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ERROR: InexactError: Int64(3.1415)
 ```

 In the first case, it is possible to append a floating-point number since it can be represented as an integer.
-We can use the `isinteger` function to test whether the number is numerically equal to some integer
+We can use the `isinteger` function to test whether the number is numerically equal to some integer.

 ```jldoctest
 julia> isinteger(3.0)
 true
 ```

-In the second case, we cannot convert the given number to an `Int64` without losing precision, thus the error.
+In the second case, we cannot convert the given number to `Int64` without losing precision, thus the error.
 The vector `v` can store only values of type `Int64` or values that can be safely converted to `Int64` (such as `Int32`).
 To avoid these errors, we can initialize the type of elements when creating a vector.
-It can be done using a type name followed by a square bracket
+It can be done using a type name followed by a square bracket.

 ```jldoctest
 julia> v = Float64[1, 2, 3]